navdeepbeniwal16/Hotel-Booking-Management-System/README.md

 1. Elevate customers to hoteliers
 2. Add and remove hoteliers to/from groups.
       a.
 Relevant data will not be displayed in a hotelier’s dashboard until they are added to a group.
-3. Delisted hotels
+3. Delist hotels
 4. Create hotel groups

 ## Hotelier
 Navigate to the Hotelier Dashboard via the navbar at the top of the page.
 Use the hotelier dashboard to:
-1. View and modify hotels of a hotel group
+1. View hotels in a hotel group
+2. Create new hotels for a hotel group
-2. Add rooms to a hotel
+3. Add rooms to a hotel
-3. View and cancel bookings for each hotel in the hotel group
+4. View and cancel bookings for each hotel in the hotel group

 ## Customer
 Search for stays on the home page or manage your bookings via My Bookings, which can be found in the navbar at the top of the page.